ASFHyP3/hyp3-cookiecutter/README.md

        * click "Dismiss stale pull request approvals when new commits are pushed"
        * click "Require status checks to pass before merging"
        * click "Restrict who can push to matching branches"
-         * add "asfadmin/tools-admin" to who can push
+         * add "ASFHyP3/Tools" to who can push
        * Create
-4. In "Secrets":
-   * Add `AWS_ACCESS_KEY_ID` for the AWS "tools-bot" role
-   * Add `AWS_SECRET_ACCESS_KEY` for the AWS "tools-bot" role
-   * Add `TOOLS_BOT_PAK` with the GitHub @tools-bot personal access key

-### labels! ...

-Make sure these labels exist, or add them to the repository:

-* major -- Bump the major version number of this project -- f981a1
-* minor -- Bump the minor version number of this project -- fca6af
-* patch -- Bump the patch version number of this project -- f7e4e5
-* bumpless -- Changes to documentation, CI/CD pipelines, etc that don't affect the software's version -- b5b5b5
-* CI/CD -- Changes to CI/CD strategy -- 5e92db
-* tools-bot -- PRs and Issues opened by the Tools Bot -- fbca04

 ### 6. Add the GitHub repository to codefactor.io

-Navigate to https://www.codefactor.io/repository/new and, when logged in as `asfadmin` (if you don't have permissions, get whoever created the repo to do this step):
+Navigate to https://www.codefactor.io/repository/new and, when logged in as `ASFHyP3` (if you don't have permissions, get whoever created the repo to do this step):
-* Search for your github repository `asfadmin/hyp3-<process>` and "Import" it
+* Search for your github repository `ASFHyP3/hyp3-<process>` and "Import" it
 * In the left menu, click on repository and then navigate to "Settings" in the upper left
   * Make sure these tools are on:
     * Yamllint